Red Scare: New Red Scare

 According to The New York Times, China's growing military and economic power has resulted in a "New Red Scare" in the United States.
 Both Democrats and Republicans have expressed anti-China sentiment.
 According to The Economist, the New Red Scare has caused the American and Chinese governments to "increasingly view Chinese students with suspicion" on American college campuses.

 The fourth iteration of the Committee on the Present Danger, a United States foreign policy interest group, was established on March 25, 2019, branding itself Committee on the Present Danger: China (CPDC).
 The CPDC has been criticized as promoting a revival of Red Scare politics in the United States, and for its ties to conspiracy theorist Frank Gaffney and conservative activist Steve Bannon.
 David Skidmore, writing for The Diplomat, saw it as another instance of "adolescent hysteria" in American diplomacy, as another of the "fevered crusades [which] have produced some of the costliest mistakes in American foreign policy".
+Between 2000 and 2023, there were 224 reported instances of Chinese espionage directed at the United States.

+Outside the United States

+The American Red Scares, combined with the general atmosphere of the Cold War, had a marked influence on other Anglophone countries.
+Anticommunist paranoia occurred in Australia, Canada, and the United Kingdom.
+In other parts of the world, such as Indonesia, fear and loathing of communism has escalated to the level of political violence.